lerxst/PennState-Classroom-Availability/README.md

 - Add a map of the building
 - Add 'open until' for rooms that are available for less than 30 minutes
 - Possibly expand to other buildings on campus

+## Thanks
+Special thanks to Dan Servich for pitching this idea to me and to @mfriedenberg for his valuable input